Starting as a dental hygienist

 2. BIG-register for dental hygienists

 The BIG register describes which activities a healthcare practitioner can and may perform.
-After enrolling, you become a ‘registered dental hygienist’.
-Then you may perform more complex treatments, such as administering anaesthesia, taking X-rays, and filling incipient cavities.
+There are registered and non-registered dental hygienists.
+Registered dental hygienists are listed in the BIG register.
+They may perform more complex treatments, such as administering anaesthesia, taking X-rays, and filling incipient cavities.
+You can also choose to register in the independentHet Kwaliteitsregister Mondhygiënisten, KRM (Quality Register of Oral Hygienists, in Dutch).

 Annemiek van der Bilt works at Almere-based JA Mondhygiëne and opted against BIG registration.
 "It seems like a good idea, but it is inconvenient in practice.
 If you hit a nerve while filling a cavity, for instance, the patient will still have to urgently see a dentist, which is hardly customer-friendly."